 - OR you must make at least $19,500 during two of the four base period quarters.

 - If your hours were reduced, you may also be eligible for partial UI benefits.

 - To remain eligible:

 - You must report all wages earned each week, even if you won’t be paid until later.
 This includes tips, commissions, bonuses, show-up time, military reserve pay, board, and lodging.

 - You must be able and available for work each week.
-This means you have no illness, injury, or personal circumstances that would keep you from working.
+This means you have no illness, injury, or personal circumstances that would keep you from working full time.

 - Refusing an offer of work may result in denial of UI benefits.

 - If directed, report in person at least once to a Missouri Career Center or other designated office.
 The Career Centers offer free skills assessments, career readiness certificates, personal job search consultations, and many other helpful services.

 - PLEASE NOTE- The Division of Child Support Enforcement has the ability to intercept up to 50 percent of a claimant’s weekly benefits if they are delinquent on their child support payments.
 The Division of Employment Security does not have the ability to alter, remove, or add child support intercepts.
 Any questions regarding the interception of unemployment benefits for Child Support should be directed to Child Support Enforcement at 866-313-9960.